kINo204/honcurrency/README.md

-# Honcurrency - Mini Concurrent Execution Model (Haskell)
+# Honcurrency - Mini Concurrent Execution Model in Haskell

 This project builds a small, interpretable model of concurrency.
 It defines:
 1) A tiny instruction set with branching, memory ops, and concurrency primitives.